IKAMOworkshop/Portfolio_2023/README.md

 - In CSS, box-sizing is crucial when working with percentages to prevent any overflowing of elements.
 - Use max and min for width and height to have an easier time during responsive.
 - Optimizing JS may not always be good in all situations.
 Think about readability, time usage, etc - no need to over-complicate your code.
+- File pathing is important for slugs if you want a nice-looking URL.
+- There are more META data to write than just description and favicon.